Savannah Bachelorette Party Planner, Decor & Insider Guide

 You walk into your Savannah Airbnb in the Historic District, and it’s already styled, stocked, and photo-ready before the bride drops her bag.

-Balloon garlands, fringe walls, custom signage in your color palette
+• Balloon garlands, fringe walls, custom signage in your color palette

-Prosecco chilling, snacks stocked, mimosa bar on the kitchen counter
+• Prosecco chilling, snacks stocked, mimosa bar on the kitchen counter

-Champagne carts, flower crowns, hangover kits, photo stations
+• Champagne station, hangover kits, photo stations

-We coordinate early access with your rental host
+• We coordinate early access with your rental host

-Need a ghost-tour booking, Tybee golf cart, or dinner res?
+• Need a ghost-tour booking, Tybee golf cart, or dinner res?
 We’re on it.

 ✨ You dream it.
 We build it.
 Savannah never looked so good.